Xelo-Client/Theme-template/README.md

 # Theme-template
 Free to use themes template to make your own themes for Xelo

-# 📦 XTheme File Structure (Community Themes for Android)
+# 📦 XTheme File Structure

 This document explains how to structure and define `.xtheme` files for community-made themes in your Android app.
 Each `.xtheme` is just a **ZIP archive** with specific files inside.